 ESG / Socially Responsible Investing Risks and Limitations.
 Socially Responsible Investing involves the incorporation of environmental, social and governance (generally referred to as "ESG") considerations into the investment process.
 While ESG is not a fundamental investment strategy that Lighthouse employs without specific client request, those clients who seek exposure to ESG-focused investments must be willing to accept the inherent risks and limitations of that strategy, including without limitation those risks and limitations described below.
-The investment universe of ESG related investment vehicles is by nature narrower in scope and therefore the investment options may be limited when compared to non-ESG mandated securities.
-By narrowing the scope of investment options, clients may miss the opportunity to invest in a non-ESG mandated security or sector, which could contribute to their overall portfolio performance.
-ESG securities could underperform broad market indexes.
-ESG mandated investment funds may have higher expense ratios than non-ESG mandated investment vehicles.
+The investment universe of ESG-related investment vehicles is by nature narrower in scope and therefore the investment options may be limited when compared to non-ESG mandated securities.
+By narrowing the scope of investment options, clients may miss the opportunity to invest in a non-ESG mandated securities could underperform broad market indexes.
+ESG-mandated investment funds may have higher expense ratios than non-ESG mandated investment vehicles.
 ESG considerations may vary from person to person, so the client's opinion about what constitutes valid and valuable ESG principles may differ from those of the security issuer.

-ESG scores and ratings may also differ between two different ESG securities because of the way the respective fund managers analyze and identify ESG factors.
+fund managers analyze and identify ESG factors.
 The underlying holdings of some ESG investment vehicles may not disclose the same level or scope of ESG information as other companies.
 As a result, some investments may not capture ESG concepts with 100% accuracy.
 Therefore, Lighthouse may rely on portfolio managers to establish their own system of ranking and sustainable factors in coordination with their mandate.